 As you can see in photo 3 the batter was too thick so I added more ice water (about 1 tablespoon) until it was the consistency of photo 4.
 Once mixed, the batter is ready!

 If you don't fancy a tempura batter, a beer batter is also really popular and tastes great.
-For the beer batter, just mix 1 frothed egg white, 1 cup of dark beer, 1 cup flour, 3/4 tsp salt, and 1 tbsp of baking powder.
+For the beer batter, just mix 1 frothed egg white, 1 cup of dark beer, 1 cup flour, ¾ teaspoon salt, and 1 tablespoon of baking powder.

 NOTE: If you have leftover batter, make sure you make these deep fried apples in cinnamon sugar.
 Such a treat and great to make if you are already frying up dinner.